0xAyushsh/ECDSA-Node/readme.md

 For an overview of this project as well as getting started instructions, check out the following video:

 https://www.loom.com/share/0d3c74890b8e44a5918c4cacb3f646c4

+### Keys
+Private keys corresponding public keys and corresponding addresses can be found in client/src/App.jsx Functions to generate new keys can be found in server/scripts/generateKeys.js

 ### Client